lehaSVV2009/react-training/README.md

 Full rerendering when data is changed (rerender only comopnents that need to update).

-*Virtual DOM is a tree of objects that is stored in memory* *Virtual DOM calls API of actual DOM*
+*Virtual DOM is a tree of objects that is stored in memory that calls real DOM API*

-Step by step
+### How Virtual DOM works

 1. index.html is loaded.
 2. bundle.js with react.js is loaded.
 3. react.js generates `tree of objects` - Virtual DOM.